History Files

 The Kingdom of Brittany

 Armorica, the western arm of northern Gaul, was the ancient domain of the Veneti.
-Although there were two smaller Celtic tribes living in there area, the Veneti were the most powerful, and are now considered to have been Slav-descended.
+Although there were smaller Celtic tribes also living in the area, the Veneti were the most powerful.

-The area had been mostly Celtic for over 1200 years.
+The area had been mostly Celtic for over three hundred years.
 It was as much an established part of Gaul as the Romans were of Italy.
 During the second century BC, Gaul was considered a centre of Celtic culture in Europe.

 Conquest by Rome

-At this time over 60 major tribes inhibited this western section of present day France.
-Rich accounts of Julius Caesar's Gallic Wars (circa 52 BC) and the Roman conquest of Gaul are found in various writings giving a lively picture of the Celtic warriors.
+At this time over sixty major tribes inhabited this western section of Gaul (present day France).
+Rich accounts of Julius Caesar's Gallic Wars (circa 52 BC) and the Roman conquest of Gaul are found in various writings, supplying a lively picture of the Celtic warriors.

-Wisely, the Roman conquerors and governors allowed the Celts to blend their mythology with that of the Romans, and, in some instances, embraced some of the Celtic gods and goddesses themselves, such as Epona, the Mare Goddess.
+Wisely, the Roman conquerors and governors allowed the Celts to blend their mythology with that of the Romans and, in some instances, the Romans embraced some of the Celtic gods and goddesses themselves, such as Epona, the goddess of mares.

-In time, this was accepted by the Franks as Brittany.
-By AD 450, most of the land north of the Loire was under British control, submerging the older Gallic Celt and Veneti tribes.
+In time, this British settlement proved fully capable of defending itself.
+By AD 450, most of the land north of the Loire was under British control, submerging the older Gallic and Belgic tribes.
+The Franks eventually created a border zone which served to peg back the British advance, and the two sides achieved a form of balance for a century or so.

 Britons abroad in Gaul

-Traditionally, the colony in Brittany was established before (High King) Constantine's expedition into Gaul in 407-411.
-Magnus Maximus secured Armorica during his own earlier expedition, and as a reward for his support gave it to his wife's cousin, Conan Meriadog, King of Dumnonia.
+Traditionally, the colony in Brittany was established before the expedition into Gaul of Constantine III in 407-411.
+According to what little evidence is available, Magnus Maximus secured Armorica during his own earlier expedition in 383, and as a reward for his support gave it to his wife's cousin, Conan Meriadog of Dumnonia.

-In these early days, and at least before Dumnonia in southwest Britain crumbed from the seventh century onwards, the British of Armorica had very close ties with the home country, and probably recognised the authority of the High King.
+In these early days, and at least before Dumnonia in south-western Britain crumbled from the seventh century onwards, the British of Armorica had very close ties with the home country, and probably recognised the authority of the central administration in Britain (whether that was a proposed high king or not).

-Many kings are mentioned for Bro Erech, Cornouaille, Domnonia, Leon and Poher, in the later Lives of the Saints and Medieval Abbey Charters, on most occasions where the Bretons had dealings outside their borders only one King of the Bretons is mentioned.
-It seems highly likely that the sub-kingdoms continued to be ruled over by the 'High' king, or King of the Bretons, probably in much the same way as the High Kings of Britain governed.
+Many kings are mentioned for Bro Erech, Cornouaille, Domnonia, Leon, and Poher in the later Lives of the Saints and Medieval Abbey Charters, on most occasions where the Bretons had dealings outside their borders only one king of the Bretons is mentioned.
+It seems highly likely that the sub-kingdoms continued to be ruled over by the 'High' king, or king of the Bretons, probably in much the same way as the high kings of Britain are traditionally though to have governed.

 Historically, the first Breton chief to be cited on the continent is Ivomadus who established himself in Blois in 410 (Chronicles of Anjou).